SweetPinkMilkTea/shenzhia/README.md

 ### `/tokenswitch`
 Replace the Brawl Stars API token with another one.

-> [!INFO]
+> [!NOTE]
-> Your input is not checked, be sure you copied the the token correctly.
+> Your input will not be checked for validity, be sure you copied the the token correctly.

 # Additional Information
 The following sections are not necessary for operation on the bot, but can give very helpful insight.